Oshwin Andries

-Oshwin Andries (24 February 2003 – 4 February 2023) was a South African footballer who played in the South African Premier Division for Stellenbosch.
+Oshwin Andries (24 February 2003 – 4 February 2023) was a South African footballer who played as a defender or midfielder in the South African Premier Division for Stellenbosch.

 Club career

 Andries played for local youth sides Maties Academy and Gleneagles, before joining professional team Stellenbosch in 2018.
-He progressed through the academy, notably winning the South African reserve competition, the DStv Diski Challenge, before going on to win the Premier League Next Gen Cup in England - scoring from the half-way line in a 7–2 win over Leicester City in the final.
+He progressed through the academy, notably winning the South African reserve competition, the DStv Diski Challenge, before going on to win the Premier League Next Gen Cup in England, scoring from the half-way line in a 7–2 win over Leicester City in the final.

 Following an injury crisis at Stellenbosch during the 2022–23 season, Andries was drafted into the first team, featuring at centre-back in a 1–1 draw with Orlando Pirates, with his performance being described as "near perfect" by broadcaster SuperSport.
 He scored his first and only goal for the club three days later, in a 3–1 win over Royal AM; receiving the ball on the edge of his own area, he drove forward before passing to a teammate, receiving it back and scoring.
 In doing so, he became Stellenbosch's youngest ever goal-scorer in the South African top flight.